Under the Skin (2013 film): Critical response

 Under the Skin was named the best film of 2014 by numerous critics and publications, and was included in many best-of-the-decade lists.
 In France, the prestigious Cahiers du Cinéma ranked Under the Skin third on its 2014 top ten chart (behind P'tit Quinquin and Goodbye to Language).
 The same magazine ranked Under the Skin ninth on its 2010s chart.
 In 2015, The Guardian named it one of the top 50 films of the decade so far.
 It received multiple accolades, including the London Film Critics Circle Award for British Film of the Year and the European Film Award for Best Soundtrack.
 In 2016, it was ranked 61st on the BBC's 100 Greatest Films of the 21st Century, an international poll of 177 top critics.
 In 2019, it was ranked the fourth-best film since 2000 by the critics of The Guardian.
-IndieWire named it one of "25 great films that bombed at the box office".

-In February 2019, Pitchfork named Mica Levi's score the second-best film score of all time.

-Future

-In January 2020, Deadline reported that a television series based on the film was in development.
+IndieWire listed it as one of "25 great films that bombed at the box office" and the third-best science fiction film of the 21st century in 2023.
+In 2019, Pitchfork named the score the second-best of all time.
+In 2023, Under the Skin was named the second-best horror film of the 21st century by Slant Magazine and the 58th-greatest film of all time by Time Out.
+In January 2024, Rolling Stone ranked it number 6 on its inaugural list of "The 150 Best Sci-Fi Movies of All Time".
+On The Sight and Sound Greatest Films of All Time 2022 list, Under the Skin was tied for 169th.
+Filmmakers Denis Villeneuve and Sofia Coppola cited the film as among the best of the 21st century.
+In June 2025, it ranked number 69 on The New York Times' list of "The 100 Best Movies of the 21st Century" and was one of the films voted for the "Readers' Choice" edition of the list, finishing at number 153.
+In July 2025, it ranked number 45 on Rolling Stone's list of "The 100 Best Movies of the 21st Century" and was ranked the "Best Horror Movie of the 21st Century" by The Hollywood Reporter.

+Accolades

+At the 68th British Academy Film Awards, Under the Skin was nominated for Outstanding British Film and Best Original Music.
+It was also nominated for a Critics' Choice Award, an Independent Spirit Award, and four British Independent Film Awards, among other accolades.